0X1A/dotfiles/README.md

 in order to build YouCompleteMe with C family semantic support.

 ### What it doesn't
-Does not install zsh or Powerline.
-Both must be installed by the user.
+Does not install zsh, this must be installed by the user.